Hamilton County Soil and Water Conservation District

 SWCD Structure

-SWCD's are sub-divisions of state government.
+SWCD's are subdivisions of the state government.
 Each district is governed by a board of five supervisors.
 Three supervisors are elected at an annual meeting of land occupiers and two are appointed by the State Soil Conservation Board.
-All supervisors serve staggered three year terms.
+All supervisors serve staggered three-year terms.
 As public officials, they subscribe to a standard public oath of office.
 Supervisors are assisted by local professional staff who are usually county employees.

 Meet our staff and supervisors